nextgenoperations/homebridge-infocus-projector/README.md

 3. Create your config file according to the above example (or using the Homebridge UI).

 This plugin is still very experimental.
 Please create an issue or a pull request for any problem you encountered.
+The fact that it is slow to recognize the power status change after turning the projector on or off is a known issue - but it works...